 Every time you post a new job opening through Workable, the software will automatically send you a list of the best candidates.
-This AI-powered feature comes standard with every Workable recruiting plan—pay-as-you-go recruiting starts at $129/job per month.
+This AI-powered feature comes standard with every Workable recruiting plan, with plans starting at $149 per month.

 Fortunately for you, AI doesn’t have any preconceptions about race, religion, ethnicity, political views, or sexual orientation.
 The software will simply find the best possible candidates for the job.